AledPeart/cardiff_skateboard_club/TESTING.md

 ![supporting screenshot](media/readme-images/validation4.png)

-As an alternative I ran final checks in [Free Formatter](https://www.freeformatter.com/html-validator.html).
+As an alternative I ran final checks HTML in [Free Formatter](https://www.freeformatter.com/html-validator.html).
 This was not ideal and I would like to have run final check using the official w3 site.
 I received the following error on certain pages using this validator:
 ```
 Malformed byte sequence: “a3”.
 At line 344, column 47